patrickbucher/docs/weinberg/how-software-is-built.md

     - By acting on the wrong intervention model, problems are made worse.
     - Example: A software project conducted using an iterative approach is behind schedule.
 He decides to sacrifice quality to make up for the time lost.
-As more defects occur, the manager reacts by putting "recovery functions" into the product in order to make up for the defects.
-The software project falls even more behind schedule, and quality detoriates even further, which requires more "recovery functions".
+As more defects occur, the manager reacts by putting “recovery functions” into the product in order to make up for the defects.
+The software project falls even more behind schedule, and quality detoriates even further, which requires more “recovery functions“.
 The customer, who has to wait longer, wants to be rewarded for his patience—by asking for more features.
 This creates a vicious cycle.
     - The control points are working backwards: every intervention makes the problems worse.
 In this case, the interventions just need to be reversed.
-      In the above example, a trust period is introduced, so that the developers can catch up and improve the product's quality.
+      In the above example, a trust period is introduced, so that the developers can catch up and improve the product’s quality.
     - Two parties blaming each other creates a mutually destructive feedback loop.
 This can be solved with a better understanding of the system—unless the two parties have gotton too far from each other and prefer revenge